Awards and Contests

 - Organize and develop your ideas.

-- Support your discussion with accurate and appropriate details from the books
+- Support your discussion with accurate and appropriate details from the book.

 - Use language, including conventional grammar and spelling.